apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 ### `minSeekForVectorReads()`

-Smallest reasonable seek.
+The smallest reasonable seek.
 Two ranges won't be merged together if the difference between end of first and start of next range is more than this value.

 ### `maxReadSizeForVectorReads()`